Mastering Mechanical Prior Art Searches: 8 Best Practices for Accuracy and Efficiency

 5. Running Additional or Parallel Searches

-6. Inference vs. Assumption
+6. Differentiate Between Inference and Assumption

 The penultimate milestone while conducting prior art searches is critical analysis.
 One of the best practices for critical analysis is to draw a line between inference and assumption.
-For instance, we can infer a particular key feature of an invention such as “an egg-shaped top cover of a cooking grill” through the image of an identified patent (Fig. 1, portion highlighted in red) even if it is not disclosed in the identified prior art document.
+For instance, we can infer a particular key feature of an invention, such as “an egg-shaped top cover of a cooking grill” through the image of an identified patent (Fig. 1, portion highlighted in red) even if it is not disclosed in the identified prior art document.
 However, in another case, it is difficult to accurately predict whether the flaps are fixed or pivotable.
 Therefore, if we infer the key feature as pivotable flaps based on the image (Fig. 1, portion highlighted in blue), then it would be an assumption to say that the flaps are pivotable as they might be fixed.

 Fig. 1: Cooking Grill